strohs/java-design-patterns/src/patterns/structural/bridge.md

 * Bridge pattern defines separate inheritance hierarchies for abstractions and implementations and "bridges" these together using composition
 * implementations do not HAVE to define methods that match up with methods in the abstraction
-    * it is common to have "primitive" methods (methods do small amount of work) in the implementor
+    * it is common to have "primitive" methods (methods that do small amount of work) in the implementor
     * abstraction uses these methods to provide its functionality